ronnyml/snowplow-wiki/technical-documentation/1a-trackers/php-tracker/PHP-Tracker.md

 <a name="create-tracker" />
 ### 2.1 Creating a Tracker

-The most basic Tracker instance will only require you to provide the type of emitter and the URI of the collector to which the Tracker will log events.
+The most basic Tracker instance will only require you to provide the type of Emitter and the URI of the collector to which the Tracker will log events.

 ```php
 $emitter = new SyncEmitter($collector_uri, "http", "POST", 10, false);